Kindergarten Newsletter ACES

 - My Words to Know

-In Math, we will be working on numbers using one more and one less.
+In Math, we will be working on number bonds and number sentences.

 Have a great week!